 Sinus Lift

 This is basically a surgical process which aims at adding a bone to the patient’s upper jaw in the region of premolars and molars.
-Also referred to as a sinus augmentation, the process involves adding the bone between the maxillary sinuses and the jaw that are on the nose’s either side.
-For making room for the bone, the patient’s sinus membrane needs to be “lifted” or moved upward.
+Also referred to as a sinus augmentation, the process involves adding the bone between the maxillary sinuses and

 Why Sinus Lift?